Classic fudgy Homemade Brownies are so simple to make, and worth every single calorie. There’s SO yummy and SO simple!

 There are TONS of ingredients that can jazz up brownies.
 Here are just a few ideas to get creative with your Homemade Brownies:

 - mint chocolates

-Before freezing your brownies, make sure they have cooled completely.
-Wrap the brownies tightly in plastic wrap to get them airtight.
-Then wrap them again in foil.
-Pop them into the freezer and they will last for up to 3 months.
+FREEZE.
+Cool Brownies then wrap them tightly in plastic wrap and again in foil.
+Store them in the freezer for up to 3 months.
 Let them thaw to room temperature before serving.

 Homemade Brownies Recipe

 - 1 cup unsalted butter melted and cooled